smataigne/InjectivityStiefel.jl/README.md

 # InjectivityStiefel.jl
-This repository is associated to the publication ["P.-A. Absil, S. Mataigne, The ultimate upper bound on the injectivity radius of the Stiefel manifold, 2024"](https://arxiv.org/abs/2403.02079).
+This repository is associated to the publication ["P.-A. Absil, S. Mataigne, The Ultimate Upper Bound on the Injectivity Radius of the Stiefel Manifold, SIAM Journal on Matrix Analysis and Applications 46(2), 1145-1167, 2025"](https://doi.org/10.1137/24M1644808).
 ## Installation
 In order to use this repository, the user should have a Julia installation where the following packages are installed: `LinearAlgebra`, `SkewLinearAlgebra`, `Plots`, `LaTeXStrings`, `Colors`.
 These packages are easily obtained from the package installation environment as follows.
 In Julia REPL, press `]` to access the installation environment and for each package, do
 ```julia